 The Carnegie Foundation is dedicated to supporting the use of improvement science in networked communities to solve problems of educational performance that disproportionately affect minority and low income students.
 In pursuit of this aim, the Foundation engages in partnerships with organizations who are looking to build their improvement science capacity and form their own Networked Improvement Communities.
 The Foundation also raises awareness and advocates for the use of Networked Improvement Communities in the larger field of education as a powerful mechanism for creating educational systems that provide educational opportunities to all students.

-The Carnegie Foundation is seeking an Associate, Networked Improvement Science, to become an expert in the science and practice of improvement and the power of networks, to work with teams of researchers and practitioners on the design and execution of improvement efforts while simultaneously building the team’s improvement capacity.
+The Carnegie Foundation is seeking an Associate, Networked Improvement Science, with knowledge of the science and practice of improvement and the power of networks.
+The associate will work with teams of researchers and practitioners on the design and execution of improvement efforts while simultaneously building the team’s improvement capacity.
 The Associate will guide networks through a process of identifying unwanted variability in performance, understanding the root causes of these gaps, and organizing groups in collaborative change efforts.
 This will include facilitating, consulting, coaching and teaching all aspects of improvement science to organizations working on making progress on undesirable and inequitable outcomes.

 The Associate will be expected to